 Within a year, I was working with therapists and psychologists and psychiatrists regularly.
 Finding help for a child who experienced complex, prolonged trauma from infancy is extremely hard.
 Most of the trauma therapies focus on talk therapy, but that doesn’t work for children who have been fundamentally altered in their brain chemistry and development due to trauma.

 I returned to school, taking classes in childhood mental health and development.
 Researching and reading everything I could find on the topic of childhood mental health.
-I was determined to help my son.
+I was determined to help my son and gain a better understanding of ACEs.
 Something in my gut told me time was against us.
 This wasn’t something he would outgrow or that would pass with time.
 He needed help now and I was going to make sure he got it.

 It was through courses I took in childhood trauma that the concept of the Trauma Tree came into our lives.
 The phrase, “at least he was too young to remember”, infuriates me.
 It is a lie.
 Completely and totally.
 Saying it only serves to harm trauma children even more.
 If more people understood the concept of the Trauma Tree, they could see how trauma harms children and leaves lasting damage.